- Joined

 [xtable=bcenter]{tr}{td=border:0|bcolor:#a376ca|500pxx@}top box content{/td}{/tr}{tr}{td=border:0|bcolor:#d3aedd|500pxx@}[xtable=bcenter]{tr}{td=border:0|440pxx@}bottom box content{/td}{/tr}[/xtable]{/td}{/tr}[/xtable]

-if you would like to have a different number of columns, you have to create a new table within a column ( in other words: a table within a table ). this is what happens if you try to create a different number of columns: this is the only way to work around it, but we'll get back to that in a future post ( tables within tables ) :
+so, if you would like to have a different number of columns, you have to create a new table within a column / box ( in other words: a table within a table ). this is what happens if you try to create a different number of columns: this is the only way to work around it, but we'll get back to that in a future post ( tables within tables ) :

-let's start with the basics again. you can add as many rows { tr } and columns { td } as you'd like. but keep in mind that the more you add, the more cluttered it will look (especially on phones). also, unless you make a table within table (i will make a proper post on that soon), you have to have the same number of columns in each row. it is also important to notice that if your widths don't add up, the table will automatically change them. if your first column is 200px, all columns under it will also be 200px. if you change this number to let's say 400px, all columns below ( or above ) this column will change to 400px, even tho the code for the other columns says it's 200px. in this last table, i have only changed the width of one column, but it automatically changes all columns above and below it, so keep this in mind when you change widths. in the example below, you can see that i have made one row { tr } with three columns { td }. however, the third column is just for aesthetics and basically just to add a line of color. |
+let's start with the basics again. you can add as many rows { โtrโ } and columns { โtdโ } as you'd like. but keep in mind that the more you add, the more cluttered it will look (especially on phones) ~~ unless you work around this by using [ floatleft ], but we'll get back to that later. also, unless you make a table within table (i will make a proper post on that soon), you must have the same number of columns in each row. it is also important to notice that if your widths don't add up, the table will automatically change them. if your first column is 200px wide, all columns under it will also be 200px wide. if you change this number to let's say 400px, all columns below ( or above ) this column will change to 400px, even tho the code for the other columns says 200px. here you can see that all widths are 200px:

 |